India's bowlers need to stand up against South Africa: Aakash Chopra

-While Bhuvneshwar Kumar is skipper MS Dhoni's go-to man, his challenge will be to find a couple of partners, writes Aakash Chopra
+While medium pacer Bhuvneshwar Kumar is skipper MS Dhoni's go-to man, his challenge will be to find a couple of partners, feels the former India Test opener

 In spite of hosting one of the best T20 leagues (Indian Premier League) in the world India always shied away from playing too many T20 international matches outside ICC events.
 But that's going to change in the next six months.
 India is lined up to play a lot of T20 cricket leading up to the World T20 it hosts in 2016, a move that deserves to be lauded, for T20 is no longer a format that's too unpredictable.

 Video: Dhoni says India ready to take on South Africa ahead of T20 opener